Lux-Labz/exercises/arduino_blink_led_ubuntu.md

 3. Learn how to use input sensors like buttons or potentiometers to control LED behavior.
 4. Experiment with different delay times and patterns to create simple LED animations.

----

-If you want, I can also create a **version with embedded diagrams showing the Arduino and LED pin locations** to make it even more beginner-friendly.
-Do you want me to do that next?